-Why does my art file need Crop Marks and Bleed?
-Essentially, your art file will need 1. crop marks and 2. bleed, if you want to have it professionally printed by any printer.
+Why do print art file need crop marks and bleed?
+Essentially, your art file will need crop marks and bleed if you want to have your business card printing professionally printed by any printer in Australia.

-So, what are Crop Marks and Bleed?
-Crop Marks are used by the Guillotine Operator as a guide on where to trim a printed product to it's cut or final size.
-You might ask, can't they just cut at the end of the art?
-The answer to that would be No. This brings us along to 2.
-Bleed.
-Because there is always a tolerable allowance for movement in any printing press, your art file should extend at least 3mm over where you would expect the art to otherwise end.
+Crop marks are used by the Guillotine Operator as a guide on where to trim a printed product to it's cut or final size.
+You might ask, "can't they just cut at the end of the art?"
+The answer to that would be "No".
+This brings us along to Bleed.
+Because there's always a tolerable allowance for movement in any printing press, your art file should extend at least 3mm over where you would expect the art file to end.
 This overhang of art is called the bleed.
-Why do we need bleed?
-Just in case the paper moves 2 or 3 mm in any direction inside the printing press or on the guillotine, there will still be enough art area to create a 100% ink coverage finished print.
+Your business card art file will need bleed just in case your card stock moves 2 or 3mm in any direction inside the printing press, or on the guillotine.
+The bleed will ensure that there will still be enough art area to create a 100% ink coverage on your finished business cards.

-CMYK, or Cyan, Magenta, Yello and Black are the 4 process colours used and mixed in combination to achieve every other standard colour in the standard printing press.
-The print file you upload to our system should consist of only CMYK.
+CMYK, or Cyan, Magenta, Yellow and Black, is the four process colours used and mixed in combination to achieve every other standard colour in the standard printing press.

 PDF stands for Portable Document Format and is the most complete printing format available for clients and printers today.
 Imagine a PDF file as a working-class man with a brief-case.
 The man brings with him everything he needs to get a job done.
 PDF files do the same thing, they bring with them their font, colour code, crop marks and etc.